matbme/JABS.nvim/README.md

 | s                 | open buffer in horizontal split |
 | v                 | open buffer in vertical split   |

+If you don't feel like manually navigating to the buffer you want to open, you can type its number before `<CR>`, `s`, or `v` to quickly split or switch to it.

 ### Color coding

 - Your current visible buffers are shown in green